xufentu-creator/responsibility-drift-ai-mediated-systems/README.md

 Human Judgment

-For citation and version verification, please refer to the Zenodo DOI archive:

-https://doi.org/10.5281/zenodo.18899779
+For archival and indexing purposes, this work is also registered in external repositories. https://doi.org/10.5281/zenodo.18899779